 By Buyeleni Sibanyoni (2 mins read)

-Reporting writing by Buyeleni Sibanyoni.
-Editing by Kupakwashe Kambasha, Magnificent Mndebele and Gaby Ndongo.
-Feature image obtained from Pixel.
+Reporting by Buyeleni Sibanyoni.
+Editing by Gaby Ndongo.
+Feature image obtained from Pexels.

 1 comments on “Varsity Football Players Share How They Are Coping During COVID-19 Lockdown”